 Adding product tables to the single product page

 - In the example shortcode above, we have chosen some suggested settings for using product tables in this way.
 For example, we have used the 'checkbox' style of add to cart buttons, and hidden certain elements that aren't relevant.
-See shortcode options section of this knowledge base to configure your product table in other ways.
+See shortcode options article to configure your product table in other ways.

 Tip: If you're using the WooCommerce Product Add-Ons plugin (instructions here), then your add-on options are compatible with both of the methods on this page.
 They will appear in the buy column of the product table.

 Please note that our standard support does not include help with custom coding.
 If you don't know how to implement the tips in this article yourself, you should ask your developer or post a job on Codeable to find a WordPress expert.